 - 1. Failure to register biological materials, including non-exempt recombinant/synthetic DNA molecules; - 2.
-Failure to provide annual updates and/or other required documentation within 90 days of the specified due date (see Section V-C-1 of this Charter for details); - 3.
+Failure to provide annual updates and/or other required documentation within 90 days of the specified due date; - 3.
 Poor biological safety/biological containment practices as documented through routine lab inspections; or - 4.
 Failure to correct a documented (confirmed) biological safety complaint or concern.
 Noncompliance will be reported to the IBC which may result in retraining, suspension or termination of all approved registrations.
-The ORC, PI's Department Chair, Dean, and/or other applicable administrators will be notified of the noncompliance, while granting agencies or regulatory authorities may be notified as required by their respective reporting standards.
+The ORC, PI's Department Head, Dean, and/or other applicable administrators will be notified of the noncompliance, while granting agencies or regulatory authorities may be notified as required by their respective reporting standards.